-Murad is a litigator with experience representing clients in state and federal courts in diverse matters, including contract, partnership, fraud, trademark, intellectual property, franchise, products liability, false advertising, and consumer finance disputes.
+Murad is a litigator that has handled high-stakes, complex litigation in state and federal courts throughout the country.
+In addition to his practice in California, Murad has also litigated in Texas and clerked in federal court in New York.
+His cases have included contract, partnership, civil rights, start-up, fiduciary, fraud, trademark, intellectual property, franchise, products liability, false advertising, and consumer finance disputes.

-- Represented client in a partnership dispute involving a prominent real estate analytics company, resulting in a jury verdict finding liability on all of the client’s affirmative claims and rejecting all counterclaims.
+- Represented local Dallas businessman and real estate mogul in a partnership dispute involving a prominent real estate analytics company, resulting in a jury verdict finding 7-figure liability on all of the client’s affirmative claims and rejecting all counterclaims.

 - Represented client in bet-the-company trademark and contract dispute against one of the world’s largest food and beverage companies, drafting the opposition brief on a highly contentious motion to dismiss, resulting in a favorable ruling.